Azure/video-analyzer-vscode-extension/README.md

 Live Video Analytics on IoT Edge (LVA Edge) support for Visual Studio Code is provided through this extension that makes it easy to edit and manage LVA Edge media graphs.

+# What's New (v0.1.3)

+## Added

+-   Added a deprecation notice when the extension is activated

 # What's New (v0.1.2)

 ## Changed